nd349/FootNet/README.md

-# Emulating Atmospheric Transport using Deep Learning Algorithms
+# Computing Surface Sensitivity of an Atmospheric Meansurement (Footprints)